Septien/http-client/README.md

 To include it in your project, just copy the `http-client.h` and `http-client.c` files into your project.

-Running the command `make test && bin/main` will execute the unit tests.
+Running the command `make build TEST=1 && bin/main` will execute the unit tests.
+Running the command `make build && bin/main` will execute a simple example of sending a request and receiving a response to/from a server.
+Consider that you should have an http server running locally.